jamboid/Fuzz/README.md

 In this situation, create a new two-letter prefix that makes sense and follow all the standard syntax rules.

 A real-world example of this would be the flexible grid system used on the [Good website](http://wearegood.com).
 The grid system was complex enough that it made sense to create a new set of classes to manage it.
-These classes used a "gd" prefix (it currently uses the older 1.0 syntax) and could be applied alongside the Fuzz framework classes at multiple levels.
+These classes used a "gd" prefix (it currently uses the older Fuzz 1.0 syntax) and could be applied alongside the Fuzz framework classes at multiple levels.

 ---